• Skip to primary navigation

 For sure, I did not want a "tea cake."
 I wanted a loaf of bread to be served daily.
 I was not looking for dessert.
 This recipe was the one.

-Here are a few thoughts regarding the recipe:
+A few thoughts regarding the recipe

 • What I understand from all this research is that if your Irish soda bread has eggs, sugar, or milk, it's called "cake," not "bread."
 No offense, but by definition, this is true!